 Look out for our newsletters in your inbox soon.

-Iceland is one of the hottest travel destinations right now, and while its jaw-dropping landscape of black sand beaches, glacial lagoons, hot springs, steaming volcanoes and endless number of impressive waterfalls make it seem as if it’s a totally different planet, it’s an ideal place to visit for first time international travelers.
-Iceland is easy to get to, just a four-hour flight from Boston, and Wow Air offers low airfares too, as little as $99 each way.
+Iceland is one of the hottest travel destinations right now, and while its jaw-dropping landscape of black sand beaches, glacial lagoons, hot springs, steaming volcanoes and an endless number of impressive waterfalls make it seem as if it’s a totally different planet, it’s an ideal place to visit for first time international travelers.
 Plus, just about every Icelander speaks English, there’s a strong tourism infrastructure, and crime is practically non-existent.
 Visit between late September and mid-March, and you may even get to see the northern lights.
 While the roads are easy to navigate if you decide to drive, there are lots of day tours, as well as multi-day tours that can be booked, many of which are rather low-key, small group adventures, allowing you to relax and let someone else do the driving and much of the planning.
 No matter what you choose to do, don’t miss a soak in the legendary Blue Lagoon, it’s something you’ll never forget.

 Ireland is not only one of the safest and most beautiful countries in the world, the Irish are renowned as some of the friendliest on Earth.
 The only problem traveling here is that you might get spoiled.
 Expect to enjoy lots of Irish charm, humor and legendary hospitality, along with the lush emerald hills, a breathtaking coastline, ancient castles and gorgeous lochs.
 No matter where you go in Ireland, people are more than willing to lend a hand or offer advice, making it especially easy to get around and get learn about the best places to visit.
 While big cities like Dublin, Cork and Galway are lots of fun, to find the most spectacular scenery, you might want to visit favorites like Dingle, Wicklow National Park, Connemara and the Aran Islands.
 The smallest of the Aran Islands, Inisheer, is especially peaceful, home to a population of just 250, and you’ll have an even better opportunity to get to know the locals while exploring ancient historic sites, strolling the Mediterranean-like stretches of sand and popping into the pubs.